Anomaly Detection

-MatchLogic uses Z-score analysis to identify outliers.
+MatchLogic uses Z-score analysis to identify anomalies.
 The Z-score measures how many standard deviations a value is from the mean.
-Values with Z-scores beyond a threshold (typically 2 or 3 standard deviations) are flagged as outliers.
+Values with Z-scores beyond a threshold (typically 2 or 3 standard deviations) are flagged as anomalies.

-For text fields, outlier detection is based on characteristics like:
+For text fields, anomaly detection is based on characteristics like:

 • Value length -- Names that are unusually long or short compared to the average